callstack/react-native-testing-library/website/docs/Queries.md

 ### `ByPlaceholder`

-> getByPlaceholder, getAllByPlaceholder, queryByPlaceholder, queryAllByPlaceholder
+> getByPlaceholder, getAllByPlaceholder, queryByPlaceholder, queryAllByPlaceholder, findByPlaceholder, findAllByPlaceholder

 Returns a `ReactTestInstance` for a `TextInput` with a matching placeholder – may be a string or regular expression.